trialsnet-project/trialsnet-project.github.io/_pages/privacy_policy.md

 Collection of Personal Data
-The DAEMON Consortium as the Data Controller collects Personal Data from you within the purposes of research and the project’s scope.
+The TrialsNet Consortium as the Data Controller collects Personal Data from you within the purposes of research and the project’s scope.
 So, in the following cases:

 When you contact us directly or indirectly (e.g. through the project’s webpage and/or e-mail, or through our partners, or through our Social Media pages, etc.), in order to be informed regarding the Project or ask for relevant information;
 If you fill in any of our documents or subscribe to our newsletter;
-DAEMON Consortium may also publish video or photographs of images in case of events or workshops, provided that the relevant data subject gave its consent to the publication of it.
-There is no transfer of this personal data to third parties outside the same DAEMON Consortium.
+TrialsNet Consortium may also publish video or photographs of images in case of events or workshops, provided that the relevant data subject gave its consent to the publication of it.
+There is no transfer of this personal data to third parties outside the same TrialsNet Consortium.

 Minors’ Personal Data